Your path from first call to cash in the bank – and how it’s paid back

 Send your application our way Your adviser will submit your application, and sort out an independent valuation of your home.
 You may have to pay for this up front.

-Putting the spotlight on your property As well as the independent valuation arranged by your adviser, we'll require a survey of your property.
-If the survey shows that your home needs any urgent repairs, you may need to sort them out before we can make you an offer, or as a condition of your lifetime mortgage.
+Putting the spotlight on your property If the valuation shows that your home needs any urgent repairs, you may need to sort them out before we can make you an offer, or as a condition of your lifetime mortgage.

 Talk to a solicitor Accepting an equity release offer means signing a contract, and you’ll need to go through this with a solicitor.
 Your adviser can help arrange this.